MATERIAL CARE & INFO

 Brass is an alloy of copper and zinc that works great for jewelry because it has a lovely warm color, almost resembling yellow gold, yet it is tough and far more affordable.
 Because it is so durable, it is great as a ring material for those who do heavy work with their hands, and as a cuff material because it can withstand bending and stretching.
 The surface color naturally darkens with age, and this is sped up by contact with skin.
 Natural body oils and chemicals found in body products will also slowly add to the patina and dull the polish on your piece.
 Surprisingly, though, brass rings stay shiny and burnished if worn regularly!
 In general, to maintain the polished shine, I recommend removing your brass jewelry before washing, swimming, sleeping, or sweating.
 It can be polished again using an all-purpose jewelry polishing cloth, or even brass polishing solution, which can be found at a hardware store.
 If only worn occasionally, consider keeping your brass pieces in an air-tight ziploc bag, or wrapped inside a jewelers polishing cloth.

-Brass can sometimes create what's known as "skin staining" on some people, when a green mark is left on the skin after extended wear.
+Brass can sometimes create what's known as "skin staining", when a green mark is left on the skin after extended wear.
 This is a non-toxic reaction and it is not an allergy.
 It has to do with skin chemistry and is more likely to happen to people with higher acidity levels in their skin or during hot and humid conditions.
 The humidity causes oxides to form from the copper in the brass, and this gets rubbed off onto the skin in the form of a green stain.
 If your brass ring is big and chunky, or too tight for you, the chance of staining is greater as there is more moisture to get trapped under there.
 But again, the staining is natural and non-toxic, and can be removed with soap and water.
 If this is something you’d like to avoid, Arcos now offers gold plating on all brass pieces.

 Gold Plating -